jam01/xtrasonnet/docs/xtr/datetime.md

 Additionally, developers can parse Unix timestamps by passing `'unix'` as the `format`.

+!!! warning
+    Date strings without a time offset or a time zone identifier will be defaulted to UTC time.
+If more control is needed, developers may add append time zone information before parsing.

 <br/>
 ## plus
 `plus(datetime: String, duration: String): String`